ALISO VIEJO, Calif.--(BUSINESS WIRE)--

 |Related party liabilities||177,491||186,670|

 |Class A common shares; No par value; Issued and outstanding: 2018—66,537,852 shares; 2017—62,314,850 shares|

 |Class B common shares; No par value; Issued and outstanding: 2018—79,145,487 shares; 2017—81,463,433 shares|

 |June 30, 2018|

 |Borrowing capacity (1)||124,000|

-(1) For purposes of this calculation, debt consists of (i) the outstanding principal on the Company’s 7.875% senior notes due 2025 of $500.0 million, (ii) a settlement note with an outstanding principal of $5.0 million, and (iii) the Company’s related party EB-5 reimbursement obligation of $102.7 million.
+For purposes of this calculation, debt consists of (i) the outstanding principal on the Company’s 7.875% senior notes due 2025 of $500.0 million, and (ii) the Company’s related party EB-5 reimbursement obligation of $102.7 million.